imgntn/j360/docs/USAGE.md

 ### How do I capture still images?

 Use `captureFrameAsync()` from the browser console or `--screenshot` with the CLI to save a single equirectangular JPEG.

+### How do I generate a Little Planet view quickly?

+Call `toLittlePlanetGpu()` on the `CubemapToEquirectangular` instance.
+When GPU support is present the shader implementation maps pixels in parallel and returns a square canvas of the same size as the CPU version.

 ### Encoding fails with "ffmpeg not found"